rameshmangali/RISCV/README.md

    - You can view the [Timing Report](https://github.com/rameshmangali/RISCV/blob/main/timing_report_content.pdf) for more details.

-## Installing RISC-V Steel on Ubuntu 20.04 by using spike simulator
+## Installing RISCV Steel on Ubuntu 20.04 by using spike simulator